joelvaneenwyk/PEEL_PhysX_Edition/Docs/PEEL User Manual.md

 ## Main window -- Menu Mode

 All selected plugins are loaded.
-If the loading is successful, PEEL\'s main window should appear next.
-This is called the *Menu Mode*:
+If the loading is successful, PEEL's main window should appear next.
+This is called the _Menu Mode_:

 ![Figure 2: Main window, Menu Mode](./Images/image2.jpeg)